Skip to content

 targetPort: 5432

-The description shows 2 endpoints for the postgresql Pods, meaning, you can access each one separately.
+The description of the service shows 2 endpoints for the postgresql Pods, meaning, you can access each one separately.

 ...